phamcongthuy/challenge/faqs.markdown

     <li>Activations with clear pathways for Angelenos to get involved</li>
     <li>A spirit of collaboration and desire to unify and amplify collective efforts</li>
     <li>Clear focus on inclusion, diversity of voices, and equity</li>
-    <li>Efforts that not only produce positive results but are focused on increasinglocal engagement and civic participation</li>
+    <li>Efforts that not only produce positive results but are focused on increasing local engagement and civic participation</li>
     <li>A desire to test new strategies</li>
   </ul>
 </details>